- B.S. in Health Services Administration, Health Informatics and Information Managment

-- The Health Care Administration and Informatics (HCAI) option is accredited by the Commission on the Accreditation for Health Informatics and Information Management Education (CAHIIM).
+- The Health Informatics and Information Management (HIIM) option is accredited by the Commission on the Accreditation for Health Informatics and Information Management Education (CAHIIM).

-- Students graduating from the HCAI option are eligible to sit for the national certification examination leading to a credential as a Registered Health Information Administrator (RHIA).
+- Students graduating from the HIIM option are eligible to sit for the national certification examination leading to a credential as a Registered Health Information Administrator (RHIA).

 Professional Practice Experience

 An important part of your education is gaining professional practice experience (PPE) prior to graduation.
 In HSA 411-413 (Professional Practice Experience), students are assigned to different health care facilities over three semesters to gain actual observation and work experience under the direction of a facility employee.
 Recently used PPE sites include: